chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

   chef-automate iam admin-access restore <your new password here>
 ```

 Generate a new token and add that token as a new member of the Chef-managed `Administrator` policy.
-This is the equivalent of the v1 command `chef-automate admin-token`.
+This command is the equivalent of the v1 command `chef-automate admin-token`.

 ```bash
   chef-automate iam token create <your token name here> --admin